 Proper nutrition and hydration can be classed as the second half of the equation as we define weight training, for beginners this accounts for 50 to 60% of your success towards your training goal.
 Muscle will struggle to grow or increase in strength without proper nutrition and hydration.

-Resistance should always be kept in-line with your current fitness level, lifting too much and heaving weight is not weight training!
+Resistance should always be kept in-line with your current fitness level, lifting too much or heaving weight is not weight training!
 This typically over stresses connective tissue and often leads to injury or overtraining.

 To Sum Things up:

 To define weight training and what you want from get from it is... first: and most importantly, set a realistic and an achievable ‘Goal ’.

 The goal will help you define your purpose and solidify your efforts and make you accountable to them.